FAQ | Sincerely Sunday

 While both coconut and soy have their challenges—such as the need for sustainable land use as demand grows—we are committed to supporting responsible cultivation methods and minimizing our environmental footprint.

-By combining the strengths of these two waxes, we create candles that are not only high-performing but also align with our vision of a more sustainable future.
+By combining the strengths of these two waxes, we create candles that are not only high-performing but also align with our vision of a more sustainable, planet friendly, and eco friendly future.

-- Cotton wicks woven with paper threads and primed with a wax coating for a consistent and even burn
+The wicks are cotton woven with paper threads and coated in wax for a consistent, even burn every time.

 Our full list of ingredients and materials can be viewed here

-Check out our Candle Care guide for more tips and tricks on how to make your candle last as long as possible.
+Check out our Candle Care guide for more tips and tricks on how to make your candle last longer.

 Deconstructed Candles™